Mumbai Indians are expected to have another brilliant season after an excellent auction last year.

 2019 - 11 wins, 5 losses

 Interestingly, their last eight seasons have been a mix of great title wins alternated by less than convincing performances.
-They finished 4th in 2012, one year before their first title win and in 2014, once again finished 4th.
-In 2015 they won the title again, but it was followed by a 5th placed finish.
-The cycle repeated again as in 2017 they won the title and in 2018 they finished 5th.
+They finished fourth in 2012, one year before their first title win, and in 2014, once again finished fourth.
+In 2015, they won the title again but it was followed by a fifth-placed finish.
+The cycle repeated again as in 2017 they won the title and in 2018 they finished fifth.
 After the 2019 title, their fourth, Mumbai's challenge will be to break the trend.

-Rohit Sharma, Sherfane Rutherford, Suryakumar Yadav, Anmolpreet Singh, Chris Lynn, Saurabh Tiwary, Dhawal Kulkarni, Jasprit Bumrah, Lasith Malinga, Mitchell McClenaghan, Rahul Chahar, Trent Boult, Mohsin Khan, Prince Balwant Rai Singh, Digvijay Deshmukh, Hardik Pandya, Jayant Yadav, Kieron Pollard, Krunal Pandya, Anukul Roy, Nathan Coulter-Nile, Ishan Kishan, Quinton de Kock, Aditya Tare
+Rohit Sharma, Sherfane Rutherford, Suryakumar Yadav, Anmolpreet Singh, Chris Lynn, Saurabh Tiwary, Dhawal Kulkarni, Jasprit Bumrah, Mitchell McClenaghan, Rahul Chahar, Trent Boult, Mohsin Khan, Prince Balwant Rai Singh, Digvijay Deshmukh, Hardik Pandya, Jayant Yadav, Kieron Pollard, Krunal Pandya, Anukul Roy, Nathan Coulter-Nile, Ishan Kishan, Quinton de Kock, Aditya Tare, James Pattinson

 Top run-scorers (last 3 seasons)